gabrielqueiroz/piggyb/README.md

 # Concept Idea

 The idea originally came from the concept of [Piggy Banks](https://en.wikipedia.org/wiki/Piggy_bank).
-Present in my childhood, Piggy Banks are a way to manually save and control your money, usually used to save money for a specific goal.
+Present in my childhood, Piggy Banks are a way to manually save and control your money for a specific goal.

 # Build and running